-Only works with Google's suite of tools, so if you switch providers or use another destination, you'll need a different platform.
+It only works with Google's big data platform, so if you switch providers or use another data warehouse, you'll need a different data processing solution.

-Dataflow is best suited for teams fully integrated into the Google Cloud ecosystem that are looking for a code-first ETL tool.
+Dataflow is best suited for teams fully integrated into the GCP ecosystem looking for a code-friendly BigQuery ETL tool.

-Google Cloud Data Fusion is another GCP product, but one focused more on simple integrations than complex data transformation workflows.
+Google Cloud Data Fusion is another GCP product focused more on simple integrations than complex data transformation workflows.

 Data Fusion is a no-code platform that uses a GUI to import data into BigQuery.
 It's built with the open-source Cask Data Application Platform (CDAP) under the hood.